 Income Taxes.
-The Company's income tax expense for the three months ended April 5, 2020 and March 31, 2019 consists primarily of currently payable state and local income taxes on domestic operations and foreign income taxes on one of its Mexican subsidiaries.
+The Company's income tax expense for the three and six months ended July 5, 2020 and June 30, 2019 consists primarily of currently payable state and local income taxes on domestic operations and foreign income taxes on one of its Mexican subsidiaries.

-The Company currently maintains a valuation allowance against its domestic deferred tax assets and a material portion of its foreign deferred tax assets as of April 5, 2020.
+The Company currently maintains a valuation allowance against its domestic deferred tax assets and a material portion of its foreign deferred tax assets as of July 5, 2020.
 The Company intends to continue to maintain a valuation allowance on these deferred tax assets until there is sufficient evidence to support the reversal of all or some portion of these allowances.
-However, given the recent earnings and anticipated future earnings for its Mexican operation, we believe that there is a reasonable possibility that, within the next 12 months, sufficient positive evidence may become available to allow management to reach a conclusion that up to approximately \$3.7 million of the valuation allowance against foreign deferred tax assets as of December 31, 2019 will no longer be needed.
+However, given the recent cumulative earnings and anticipated future earnings for its Mexican operation, we believe that there is a reasonable possibility that, within the next 12 months, sufficient positive evidence may become available to allow management to reach a conclusion that up to approximately \$3.7 million of the valuation allowance against foreign deferred tax assets as of December 31, 2019 will no longer be needed.
 Release of the valuation allowance would result in the recognition of certain deferred tax assets and a decrease to income tax expense in the period the release is recorded.
 However, the exact timing and amount of any valuation allowance release are subject to change on the basis of the level of profitability that the Company is able to achieve.

-Liquidity and Capital Resources
+Liquidity, Capital Resources

 Payroll Protection Program.
-As described above, the Company secured a PPP Loan under the CARES Act after the end of the first quarter of 2020.
-Proceeds from the PPP Loan are expected to be used to retain workers and maintain payroll, make lease payments and utility payments.
-The PPP Loan is evidenced by a promissory note in favor of BMO, as lender, with a principal amount of \$3.6 million (the "PPP Note") that bears interest at a fixed annual rate of 1.00%, with the first six months of principal and interest deferred.
-Beginning in October 2020, the Company expects to make 18 equal monthly payments of principal and interest with the final payment due in April 2022.
-The PPP Note may be accelerated upon the occurrence of an event of default.
+As described above, the Company secured the PPP Loan under the CARES Act during the second quarter of 2020.
+Proceeds from the PPP Loan have been used to retain workers and maintain payroll and make lease and utility payments.
+The PPP Loan is evidenced by a promissory note in favor of BMO, as lender, with a principal amount of \$3.6 million that bears interest at a fixed annual rate of 1.00%, with the first six months of principal and interest deferred.
+Under the terms of the PPP Loan, 18 equal monthly payments of principal and interest would begin in November 2020 with the final payment due in April 2022, however recent legislation under the Paycheck Protection Program Flexibility Act of 2020 provides for an extension of the maturity date up to five years and modifications to the debt amortization schedule if the Company and BMO reach an agreement on modified terms.
+The PPP Loan may be accelerated upon the occurrence of an event of default.

-The PPP Note is unsecured and guaranteed by the U.S. Small Business Administration.
-The Company may apply for forgiveness of the PPP Note, with the amount which may be forgiven equal to the sum of payroll costs, covered rent and mortgage obligations, and covered utility payments incurred by the Company during the eight-week period beginning upon receipt of PPP Term Note funds, subject to limitations and calculated in accordance with the terms of the CARES Act.
-Any forgiveness of the PPP Note shall be subject to approval of the SBA and will require the Company and BMO to apply to the SBA for such treatment in the future.
-We intend to comply with the necessary requirements to seek forgiveness of all or a portion of the PPP Note, but no assurance can be provided that we will obtain forgiveness of the PPP Note in whole or in part.
+The PPP Loan is unsecured and guaranteed by the U.S. Small Business Administration ("SBA").
+The Company may apply for forgiveness of the PPP Loan, with the amount which may be forgiven equal to the sum of payroll costs, covered rent and mortgage obligations, and covered utility payments incurred by the Company during the 24-week period beginning upon receipt of funds from the PPP Loan, subject to limitations and calculated in accordance with the terms of the CARES Act.
+Any forgiveness of the PPP Loan shall be subject to approval of the SBA and will require the Company and BMO to apply to the SBA for such treatment in the future.
+We intend to comply with the necessary requirements to seek forgiveness of all or a portion of the PPP Loan, but no assurance can be provided that we will obtain forgiveness of the PPP Loan in whole or in part.